ito-soft-design/ladder_drive/README.md

 [![](http://img.youtube.com/vi/m0JaOBFIHqw/0.jpg)](https://youtu.be/m0JaOBFIHqw)

-## Escalator programming
+## LadderDrive programming

-Escalator program file is located under the asm directory.
+LadderDrive program file is located under the asm directory.
 By default, use asm/main.esc.
 Edit it and programming.